namurphy/uv-tutorial/README.md

 > Specifying the exact versions of dependencies makes it significantly
 > more likely that the script will continue to work in the future.

-If we wanted to use an _exact_ version of astropy, we could do:
+To use an _exact_ version of astropy, run:

 ```bash
 uv add astropy==7.0.1